Advanced Functional Anatomy (8279.2)

 Inclusion and engagement

-It is expected that students will listen to them online early in the week prior to coming to the Laboratory session.
-It is expected that students will attend labs and practicals as there is no other way to have access to this information.
-If unable to attend a scheduled assessment time during a lab or on-line, students must advise the Unit Convener with appropriate documentation.
-Announcements made on-line or in a timetabled session (lecture) are deemed to be made to the whole group.
+It is expected that students will watch the online lectures before coming to the lab classes.
+It is expected that students will attend the weekly labs and practicals as there is no better way to absorb the unit content or prepare for the assessment items.
+If unable to attend a scheduled assessment, students must advise the Unit Convener with appropriate documentation as soon as possible.
+Announcements made on Canvas must be monitored every week.

 Required IT skills

-Students are assumed to have basic IT skills.
+Students are assumed to have basic IT skills so that they can access Canvas content.

 Lab coats will be required for all lab sessions.
 Lab coats can be purchased at the UCU Shop.
 It is not anticipated that students will have any other additional costs other than those normally accrued in the pursuit of study such as purchase of textbooks and extensive photocopying.